Child labor in the Philippines: Child Labor-Free Barangays

-Consistent with the PPACL framework, the project Child Labor-Free Barangay aims what the name insinuates: eliminate child labor in every barangay in every country.
+Consistent with the PPACL framework, the project Child Labor-Free Barangay aims to eliminate child labor in the country.
 Each labor-free barangay will be given a three-year certification and endorsement to DOLE programs once the barangay has completed the criteria and other requirements and submitted the proper documents in being enlisted as child labor-free.
 They should also have at least four agencies working within their area in order to promote child protection.

-List of Barangays
+List of barangays

 As of 2014, the Child Labor-Free Barangay has already saved 53 barangays in 10 regions:

 HELP ME Convergence Program Against Child Labor

-HELP ME Convergence Program Against Child Labor mainly aims to provide converged strategies to address issues concerning child labor.
-HELP ME stands for: H for Health services; E for Education and training, L for Livelihood opportunities for people involved; P for Prevention, protection, and prosecution; M for Monitoring; and lastly, E for Evaluation.
+HELP ME Convergence Program Against Child Labor aims to provide converged strategies to address issues concerning child labor.
+HELP ME stands for: H for Health services; E for Education and training, L for Livelihood opportunities for people involved; P for Prevention, protection, and prosecution; M for Monitoring; and E for Evaluation.
 It is founded by Cabinet's Human Development and Poverty Reduction Cluster (HDPRC) together with President Benigno S. Aquino III., Department of Labor and Employment, and Department of Social Welfare and Development.
 The whole program will keep in line through the following objectives: keeping a monitoring system for the child laborers and the services provided to them, delivering services fitting to the situations of the child laborers, and finally, collaborating with different departments and program partners such as DOLE, DSWD, DepEd, DOH, DILG, DA, DOJ, TESDA, NEDA, CWC, PIA and NCIP.

-This convergence program was implemented in the period of 2013 to 2016 with the proposed budget of 9 billion, hoping that by the end of the project, child labor will be eliminated by 75%, or more specifically, to move out at least 893,000 children from the worst forms of child labor.
+Implemented in 2013 to 2016, the program aimed to eliminate child labor by 75%, or more specifically, to move out at least 893,000 children from the worst forms of child labor.

 Project Angel Tree

-Introduced by the Bureau of Women and Young Workers, the Project Angel Tree works as a connection for child laborers and those stakeholders who wish to collaboratively partake in protecting their rights.
-This project also contributes to the program Child Labor Prevention and Elimination Program.
-The primary objective of the project is to create an "Angel Tree Community", wherein Angels, which are the donors and contributors, grant the "wishes" of the child laborers.
-The Angel Tree itself is an image for the cause, wherein it is targeted that through this project, the Angels will continue to "bear fruit" for the children who need them.
-They call this system value networks, where through them, positive social interaction would be formed and child laborers would be granted access to resources.

-In 2010, Project Angel Tree has already helped 15,902 victims of child labor in the country.
+Introduced by the Bureau of Women and Young Workers, the Project Angel Tree connects child laborers and stakeholders who wish to protect their rights.
+This project contributes to the Child Labor Prevention and Elimination Program.
+The project aims to create an "Angel Tree Community", wherein donors grant the "wishes" of child laborers.
+The project helps give child laborers access to resources.
+As of 2010, Project Angel Tree had helped 15,902 victims of child labor in the country.